« FACULTY / Laura Hughes

 Alberta College of Art & Design (Calgary, Canada)

 Laura Hughes creates site-specific installations that investigate how light, form and space surround and shape one another in our perception.
 Often directly responding to the given features of a space using light, paint, and reflective surfaces, her work amplifies and enhances fleeting instances of illumination that are usually overlooked.

-She has recently exhibited at: the 10th Northwest Biennial, Tacoma Art Museum (Tacoma, WA), LxWxH (Seattle, WA), Disjecta (Portland, OR), White Box University of Oregon (Portland, OR), Marylhurst University (Marylhurst, OR), Archer Gallery at Clark College (Vancouver, WA), Gallery Homeland (Portland, OR), Pacific Northwest College of Art (Portland, OR), Ditch Projects (Springfield, OR), Appendix Project Space (Portland, OR), Vehicle at Pioneer Place (Portland, OR), Portland State University Department of Architecture (Portland, OR), and the Portland Building (Portland, OR).
+She has recently exhibited at: The Art Gym (Marylhurst, OR), LxWxH (Seattle, WA), Disjecta (Portland, OR), White Box University of Oregon (Portland, OR), the 10th Northwest Biennial, Tacoma Art Museum (Tacoma, WA), Marylhurst University Commons (Marylhurst, OR), Archer Gallery at Clark College (Vancouver, WA), Gallery Homeland (Portland, OR), Pacific Northwest College of Art (Portland, OR), Ditch Projects (Springfield, OR), Appendix Project Space (Portland, OR), Vehicle at Pioneer Place (Portland, OR), Portland State University Department of Architecture (Portland, OR), and the Portland Building (Portland, OR).
 Laura has curated and co-curated exhibitions, performances and video screenings locally and nationally.

 Upcoming exhibitions include: a window project at PDX Contemporary (February, 2014), a group exhibition at the Art Gym, Marylhurst University (June, 2014), a solo exhibition at the Littman Gallery, PSU (November, 2014) and an installation at Vancouver, WA City Hall (summer 2015).